barrage/ragu-chat-api/README.md

 ## Setup

 To set up the project run `sh setup.sh` in the root directory.
-This will set up git hooks, docker containers, and initial application and gradle properties that you will need to configure manually (ask your local teammate).
+This will set docker containers, and initial application and gradle properties that you will need to configure manually.
-Hooks will be set up to run formating and linting checks on `git push` commands, aborting the push if any formatting errors are found.

-If you work in IntelliJ IDEA, you can use the following steps to additionally set up the project:

-- If you don't have the `ktfmt` plugin installed, install it, and go to `Settings -> Editor -> ktfmt Settings`, enabling it, and set it to `Code style: Google (internal)`, this will force Google code styling on code reformat.
-- Go to `Settings -> Editor -> Code Style -> Kotlin` and set the following:
-    - Set the `Tab Size` to 2
-    - Set the `Indent` to 2
-    - Set the `Continuation Indent` to 2
-- Setup automatic formating and linting on saving by going to `Settings -> Tools -> Actions on Save` and turning on `Reformat Code` and `Optimize Imports` on any save action.

-This will ensure that your code is always formatted correctly, and has optimized imports.

 ### Migrations and seeders